cancui/EMG-Signal-Processing-Library/README.md

 - This is provides the basis for recognizing gestures through EMG signals.
 For example, the Myo armband recognizes hand gestures by determining how hard each muscle group in the forearm is flexing.
 - The module processes the EMG signal using the following steps:
 	1. Filter high frequency noise from signal, and subtract a reference signal from the actual signal if one is provided
-	2. Filter low frequency noise from signal
+	2. Filter low frequency noise from signal and normalize signal (if HIGH_PASS_FILTER_ON is specified in the constructor)
 	3. Frequencies that are low and high frequency noise are determined by the "min_EMG_frequency_" and "max_EMG_frequency_" constructor arguments
-	4. Normalize and rectify the signal
+	4. Rectify the signal
 	5. Take a moving average of the signal
 - The resulting filtered signal is indirectly proportional to the effort exherted by the muscle the sensor is attached to.